omaflak/SocketClient/README.md

 Extras: Group class
 ============

-Group is a usefull class if you want to make a chat with several conversations.
+Group is a usefull class if you want to handle several sockets at the same time.

 1) First, declare the class as follow: